ycpcs/cs340-fall2015/assign/assign04.md

 title: "Assignment 4: Clojure MOOC"
 ---

-*Updated 10/2*: Added Milestone 3

 **Due**:

-* Milestone 1 is due Monday, Sept 29th
+* Milestone 1 is due Monday, Oct 5th
-* Milestone 2 is due Monday, Oct 6th
+* Milestone 2 is due Monday, Oct 12th
-* Milestone 3 is due Thursday, Oct 16th
+* Milestone 3 is due Thursday, Oct 22nd

 **Note**: This assignment will not be graded.